CrestfallenLARP/cfldangerden/content/en/outskirts/jobs/hauflin/e6_acting_up/Roles/mutiny_goblin_zekton.md

   - Cheer - Gain 5 temporary body when cheering after dropping an opponent.
   - Run Away - May use 1 resist per day but only while fleeing
   - Search (leaves/basic resources) - Goblin may search and steal leaves/basic resources
+  - I will no give up - Once per day when Zekton gains the dying condition, he may call out...
+I will not give up... lose the dying condition, gain 10 temporary body and +2 damage for the rest of the battle.
 faction_level_2:
  - Cheer now grants 10 temporary body
  - Run away now grants 2 resists per day